 More than 17,000 people work at Brenntag worldwide.
 With their expertise and their dedication, they play a key role in the company’s success and our long-term competitiveness.

-The primary goal of our human resources strategy is for us to be regarded globally as an attractive employer – for both current and potential employees.
-We believe we have a responsibility to offer them good working conditions and a modern working environment and to encourage their personal and professional development in a targeted manner.
+The primary goal of our human resources strategy is for us to be regarded globally as the preferred employer in the field of chemical distribution – both for current and future employees.